Converting PowerPoint into video is a challenge for many presenters, marketers, trainers, students, and teachers.

 2. Use Authorstream to convert PowerPoint into video

-Authorstream is a PowerPoint presentations hosting service.
+Authorstream is a PowerPoint presentation hosting service.
 Your PowerPoint files can be uploaded, using a Facebook account or a website login.

 Once logged in, click the yellow ‘Upload PowerPoint’ button, then ‘Upload from Desktop’ to select a finished PowerPoint presentation.

-In the next page you will be asked to fill in the presentation’s information before clicking ‘Upload Now’.
+On the next page, you will be asked to fill in the presentation’s information before clicking ‘Upload Now’.